wpendl99/.github/profile/simon/simon-react/simon-react.md

 ### app.jsx

-In the App component we replace `a` elements with the router's `NavLink` component.
+In the App component, we replace `a` elements with the router's `NavLink` component.
 The `href` attribute is replaced with the router's `to` attribute.
 The NavLink component prevents the browser's default navigation functionality and instead handles it by replacing the currently display component.

 ```jsx
 <a className="nav-link" href="play.html">Play</a>